Serpentine High-Torque Clock Hands

 About High-Torque clock hands

-High-Torque clock hands, hands over 5”, need a strong battery movement known as High Torque.
-Measure the minute hand only, from the center of the mounting hole to the tip of pointer, to get the correct measurement to order them.
 You will receive one set of hands, minute and hour, from that one measurement.
-The hands we sell are known as the USA standard “I” shaft type, meaning that the minute hand has a oblong hole and the hour hand has a round hole.
+The hands we sell are known as the USA standard “I” shaft type.
+This means that the minute hand has a oblong hole and the hour hand has a round hole.

 Styles vary depending on length

-Quartz Clock Hands we offer fit on any battery movement we offer.
-There are two types of battery clock hands in the world.
-One is the China standard and one is American standard.
 The China standard has round holes in both the hour and minute hands.
-American standard has an oblong hole in the minute hand and a round hole in the hour hand, thus fitting the American "I" shaft.
-All of the hands offered here fit "I" shaft movements, therefore we sell only "I" shaft quartz movements.
+However, the American standard has an oblong hole in the minute hand and a round hole in the hour hand.
+Thus fitting the American "I" shaft.
+All of the hands we carry fit "I" shaft movements.
+Therefore we sell only "I" shaft quartz movements.

 Quartz clock hand compatibility